Engineered language: Experimental languages

 An experimental language is a constructed language designed for the purpose of exploring some element in the theory of linguistics.
 Most such languages are concerned with the relation between language and thought; however, languages have been constructed to explore other aspects of language as well.

-In science fiction, much work has been done on the assumption popularly known as the Sapir–Whorf hypothesis, Suzette Haden Elgin's Láadan is designed to lexicalize and grammaticalize the concepts and distinctions important to women, based on muted group theory.
+In science fiction, much work has been done on the assumption popularly known as the Sapir–Whorf hypothesis.
+Suzette Haden Elgin's Láadan is designed to lexicalize and grammaticalize the concepts and distinctions important to women, based on muted group theory.

+Story of Your Life is a short story by Ted Chiang that heavily features a written-only non-linear language (text in it has no discernible beginning or end) in the form of its Heptapod B, though the language is only described vaguely and never actually shown.
+This story was adapted into the movie Arrival, though its version of Heptapod B is only non-linear to a certain extent.